-In early 2003, artist Jean Graham shared her vision for a mosaic Wall of Welcome with a small group of neighbors in the Brentwood and Crestview neighborhoods of Austin, Texas.
+In early 2003, Brentwood artist Jean Graham shared her vision for a mosaic Wall of Welcome with a small group of neighbors in the Brentwood and Crestview neighborhoods of Austin, Texas.
 Jean dreamed of covering a 120-foot-long brick wall at 7100 Woodrow Avenue near the Crestview Shopping Center with designs that would preserve some of the history of the two mid-century neighborhoods.
-Because the brick wall was on the center’s private property, Jean already had met with the owners and secured their permission to install the Wall of Welcome there.
+The brick wall was on the center’s private property, and Jean had already met with the owners and secured their permission to install the Wall of Welcome there.

 Each of us had different ideas of what the festival could be, and our early meetings were intense, collaborative, creative, and productive.
 As we moved forward with planning the event, the “heart of the festival” became clear to us: